fmalmeida/MpGAP/docs/quickstart.rst

 .. tip::

   Remember: the pipeline can always be executed with a config file.
-In fact, the best way to execute these pipelines is by using a configuration file.
-With a proper configuration, users can easily run the pipeline.
+In fact, it is the best and easier way to execute the pipeline.

 Overview
 ========